finbourne/lusid-sdk-python-preview/sdk/docs/PostingModulesApi.md

     api_instance = lusid.PostingModulesApi(api_client)
     scope = 'scope_example' # str | The scope of the Posting Module to be updated. code = 'code_example' # str | The code of the Posting Module to be updated.
-Together with the scope this uniquely identifies the Posting Module. posting_module_details = {"chartOfAccountsId":{"scope":"PostingModuleScope","code":"PostingModuleCode"},"displayName":"PostingModuleNameUpdated","description":"PostingModuleDescriptionUpdated","status":"Active"} # PostingModuleDetails | The new details for the Posting Module.
+Together with the scope this uniquely identifies the Posting Module. posting_module_details = {"chartOfAccountsId":{"scope":"PostingModuleScope","code":"PostingModuleCode"},"name":"PostingModuleNameUpdated","description":"PostingModuleDescriptionUpdated","status":"Active"} # PostingModuleDetails | The new details for the Posting Module.

     try:
         # [EXPERIMENTAL] SetPostingModuleDetails: Set the details of a Posting Module